 The IUSBDevice interface represents a virtual USB device attached to the virtual machine.

-A collection of objects implementing this interface is stored in the IConsole::USBDevices[] attribute which lists all USB devices attached to a running virtual machine's USB controller.
+A collection of objects implementing this interface is stored in the IConsole::USBDevices[]

 uuid IUSBDevice::id

 Unique USB device ID.
 This ID is built from #vendorId, #productId, #revision and #serial-Number.